 Welcome and lecture by Maciek Zabierowski, coordinator of the Learning and Special Projects division at the Auschwitz Jewish Center.
 Maciek will be our guide for the day as we tour the Kazimierz District and visit its important Jewish sites.
-Some of the sites we will see in the Jewish district include the Alte Schul; the Remuh, Isaac, High and Tempel Synagogues; the former Jewish streets and market place, and the old Jewish Cemetery.
+Some of the sites we will see in the Jewish district this morning include the Alte Schul; the Remuh, Isaac, High and Tempel Synagogues; the former Jewish streets and market place, and the old Jewish Cemetery.

 During the course of our day, lunch on our own before visiting the former Ghetto area; the new memorial on the Deportation Square, and remnants of the ghetto wall from 1941.
 Our last stop of the day will be the Galicia Museum, documenting remnants of the Galitzianer heritage in Poland and Ukraine today.

 Evening: Shabbat dinner at the JCC Krakow with some members of the Krakow Jewish community (included).

 Morning: free to attend Services OR explore sites of personal interest in Krakow on our own.

 Afternoon: Walking Tour to Wawel Castle (seat of the Polish monarchs until 1596).

 Evening: Presentation by Rabbi Amichai, followed by dinner on our own.

 Our day will begin with a walking tour of Krakow’s Old Town and the Rynek (main town square), a UNESCO world heritage site.
 Old Town is a 13th century medieval town — the largest of its kind in Europe.